LMSW vs. LCSW – What’s the difference?

 info SPONSORED

-Generally, the LMSW and LCSW are highly regarded in social work practice as both indicate deep expertise and commitment to the field.
+Generally, the LMSW and LCSW licenses both indicate deep expertise and commitment to the field.
 But completing a master’s program and earning either license is not the only way to expand your knowledge.
 You can enroll in a Doctorate of Social Work program to further your research and expertise.
 Some states do require a master’s and doctoral degree to get your license.
 Check with your state licensing board to learn about the requirements.

-Similarities and Differences Between an LMSW vs. an LCSW
+Similarities and differences between an LMSW and an LCSW

-When comparing the LMSW and LCSW licenses, it’s important to consider that both have some similarities as well as key differences.
+When comparing the LMSW and LCSW licenses, it’s important to consider that they have both similarities and key differences.
 Either license enables you to work in the social work profession.
-In this section, we’ll cover the major shared responsibilities and different roles of the LMSW vs. LCSW licenses.
+In this section, we’ll cover the major shared responsibilities and different roles associated with the LMSW vs. LCSW licenses.

 Similarities

-State regulatory boards all lead back to the Association for Social Work Boards (ASWB), a hub for licensing information.
+The Association for Social Work Boards (ASWB) is a hub for state licensing information.
 Generally, states require that candidates for either license pass an exam that will be specific to either the LMSW or LCSW.

 Under the domain of the social work profession, both LMSWs and LCSWs must abide by social work ethics and strive for the health and safety of all their clients.
 The National Association of Social Workers (NASW), the leading professional organization for those in social work, has a code of ethics and standards of conduct that are widely recognized by social workers of all levels and in all practice settings.